TransCanada Turbines enabled a seamless transition to the pandemic-related remote work reality

 All file services went to Office 365, while TCT’s Enterprise Resource Planning (ERP) system was migrated to Azure.

-Compugen consolidated many different technologies TCT was using under their parent company to now become a 100% Microsoft platform, with Azure and Office 365.
+Compugen consolidated many different technologies TCT used under their parent company to become a 100% Microsoft platform, with Azure and Office 365.

 “Now everything is much smoother and easier to manage,” Krzesowski said.
 “It’s fully self-updated because it's all a software service, and it's born in the cloud, so everything is consolidated from multiple complicated technologies to an environment that is easily managed through a single pane of glass.”

-The immediate impact of this new reality is that TCT’s staff can work without the fear of costly IT-related delays.
-Before the migration, they were waiting for things to get fixed which meant a loss of productivity.
+This new reality's immediate impact is that TCT’s staff can work without the fear of costly IT-related delays.
+Before the migration, they were waiting for things to get fixed, which meant a loss of productivity.
 Now they have the tools that increase both productivity and collaboration.

 The migration to Microsoft’s Azure and Office 365 environments means that TCT’s data and systems are more secure than ever before.
 The current security posture is more geared towards working outside of the office.
-In their previous situation, their security posture was not really targeted towards remote workers, it was more for being within the walls of the organization.
-The Compugen team ensured that the new architecture was built from a security standpoint, which allows staff to work anywhere in the world rather than just inside their physical building.
+Their security posture was not really targeted towards remote workers; it was more for being within the organization's walls.
+The Compugen team ensured that the new architecture was built from a security standpoint, allowing staff to work anywhere in the world rather than just inside their physical building.

-This focus on preparing TCT to have their staff work from anywhere, anytime, on any device proved to be crucially important almost immediately after completion of the project.
+This focus on preparing TCT to have their staff work anywhere, anytime, on any device proved to be crucially important almost immediately after completing the project.
 The migration was completed in early March of 2020.
-One week later, everyone was thrust into new remote work reality.
+One week later, everyone was thrust into a new remote work reality.

 “The biggest story surrounding this cloud migration is that it allowed TCT to transition seamlessly to the ‘new normal without any issues,” Krzesowski said.
 “All 250 staff were able to keep working without any glitch to the system.
 Without the migration in place, I’m sure some of their staff would eventually work from home but not as many and not as free with all the tools they have as they do now.”

 Frustrated after years of having no control over their IT environment, TransCanada Turbines partnered with Compugen to build a new cloud-based IT architecture that would transform their organization.
 By migrating TCT’s data and systems to Microsoft’s Azure and Office 365 cloud environment, Compugen helped TCT streamline their business operations and have autonomy over their IT environment.
-Perhaps more importantly, the project enabled TCT to easily transition to the remote work setting as a result of the COVID-19 pandemic.
+Perhaps more importantly, the project enabled TCT to easily transition to the remote work setting due to the COVID-19 pandemic.